 These are some of the different animals that are known to have been used in product tests around the world:

-Testing consumer products on animals is illegal in Australia, but that hasn't stopped big companies like Procter & Gamble, Colgate-Palmolive and L'Oreal from torturing animals in other countries before sending their products down under for us to buy...
+Testing consumer products on animals doesn't happen in Australia, but this hasn't stopped big companies like Procter & Gamble, Unilever, Colgate-Palmolive and L'Oreal from torturing animals in other countries before sending their products down under for us to buy...
 In fact, before stocking our supermarket shelves, these cruel companies pay big bucks for thousands of animals to be poisoned, burnt and killed.
 Why would they do this?
 In an attempt to find out the toxicity of the chemicals that make up cosmetics, cleaning products, drugs, pesticides, foods and even packing materials.

 Cruel companies expose animals to chemicals that may cause painful eye and skin irritation, developmental abnormalities, cancer and death.
 The pain from such tests can be excruciating, yet animals are typically not given pain relief, as the ‘scientists’ fear anesthetics could affect the toxicity of the chemicals being tested.
 So the animals are left to languish in pain.